abbreviatedman/class-gitconfig/README.md

 ### If You Have A Git Config File Already

-Unless you know enough Git to be attached to the settings you have already, replace it with this one.
+Unless you know enough Git to be attached to the `.gitconfig` file you have already, replace it with this repo's version.

+If this is the first time you're setting Git up and you don't know what we're talking about here, then _definitely_ replace any `.gitconfig` file you have with this one.

 ## Final Setup